geomagpy/IMBOT/README.md

 to be performed and possible issues with data submissions, specifically submission of one-second data to INTERMAGNET, although such issues might generally affect any other data submission.
 We will introduce an automatic routine to assist the peer review process by taking over a significant amount of checking tasks.
-The principle idea of IMBOT, this automatic data checker, is to minimize the work load on both sides, data supplier and data checker, and provide data as fast as possible to end-users.
+The principle idea of IMBOT, the automatic data checker, is to minimize the work load on both sides, data supplier and data checker, and provide data as fast as possible to end-users.
 For demonstration and testing purpose we are analyzing one-second submissions for two years, one shortly after introducing one-second data to INTERMAGNET (2016) and a recent submission year for which the call-of data deadline